Recognition of same-sex unions by country: Switzerland

 Switzerland has allowed registered partnerships for same-sex couples since 1 January 2007, after a 2005 referendum.
 Legislation to allow same-sex marriage was introduced in 2013, passed on 18 December 2020 by the Swiss Parliament, and was adopted in a referendum on 26 September 2021.
 64.1% of voters supported an amendment to the civil code that allowed same-sex marriage, adoption by same-sex couples and assisted reproductive technology for female same-sex couples.
 Switzerland voted and approved the amendment in September 2021, legally recognizing same-sex marriage.
 It will come into effect on 1 July 2022.

 Taiwan

 Taiwan is the first country in Asia where same-sex marriage is legal.
 On 24 May 2017, the Constitutional Court ruled that same-sex couples have the right to marry, and gave the Taiwanese Government two years to amend the law to that effect.
 It was also ruled that if the law was not amended after two years, same-sex couples would automatically be able to register valid marriage applications in Taiwan.
 On 17 May 2019, lawmakers in Taiwan approved a bill legally recognizing same-sex marriage.
 The bill was signed by the President Tsai Ing-Wen on 22 May and came into effect on 24 May 2019.

+Thailand

+Thailand is the second country in Asia, and the first in South East Asia, where same-sex marriage is legal.
+On 23 January 2025, same-sex marriage came into effect in Thailand.